Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The reason it is so sinister, if you will, is partially due to the caustic content contained thereon.
 This sextet, yes, the band consists of six members… count’em: Jan Babiński (vocals), Konrad Ciesielski (drums), Piotr Danielewicz (guitars), Michał Banasik (guitars) Marcin Bąkowski (bass), and Michał Koziorowski (keys), are their very own weapon of mass destruction.

 The other impressive factoid, at least to me, is that the guys recorded this record live in just a matter of days.
 Once you hear ‘Dwarfs & Giants‘ then you too should understand why that is impressive as all get-out.

 The music on such powerful cuts as “Birdman“, “The Search“, or title track “Dwarfs & Giants” is highly energized.
 Sure, it qualifies as stoner rock without question, but it also traverses territories of grunge and southern rock.
 These songs, like others, are aggressive and even a bit relentlessly funky at times.

-Far-reaching and oceanic, like an eight-legged entity moving under, upon and beyond waves of dynamic consistency, this merely hints at the what Octopussy have going on.
-The band’s sophomore outing here is both the long and the short, the small and tall, the peak and the deep, or the “Dwarfs & Giants” of some damn fine rock ‘n roll, if you get my drift.
+Far-reaching and oceanic, like an eight-legged entity moving under, upon, and beyond waves of dynamic consistency, this merely hints at what Octopussy has going on.
+The band’s sophomore outing here is both the long and the short, the small and tall, the peak and the deep, or the ‘Dwarfs & Giants‘ of some damn fine rock ‘n roll, if you get my drift.